 Cold war soldier memoirs

 We are healthy only to the extent that our ideas are humane.
-Kilgore Trout -Kurt Vonnegut, Breakfast of Champions, Ch 1.Snap out of it! -Loretta Castorini, Moonstruck Touring with Ted
+Kilgore Trout -Kurt Vonnegut, Breakfast of Champions, Ch 1.It takes many years of training to ignore the obvious. -The Economist, Theories of Economic Growth Touring with Ted

 I just read today that my old Army buddy Ted Withycombe died last November in 2017.
 Ted and I had not kept in touch after our Army service, so it was a spur-of-the-moment Internet search that found his obituary.
 It brought back some old memories of my friendship with Ted, particularly the bicycle trips in Europe we made together.
 My sincere condolences to his family and friends.